Projects

 Although cracking resistance research has been carried out extensively in other states, a large amount of the work is not immediately applicable to Arizona, where the climate is substantially more extreme both in heat and in cold than many other parts of the country.

-Main goal of this is to develop a balanced mix design framework that can be used in diverse climatic regions and develop a better understanding of fracture behavior of polymer modified mixes.
+The main goal is to develop a balanced mix design framework that can be used across diverse climatic regions and to better understand the fracture behavior of polymer-modified mixes.

 Construction Quality Monitoring of Asphalt Pavement using Unmanned Aerial Vehicle (UAV)